undur/wonder-slim/README.md

 # wonder-slim

-A playground for experimenting with Project Wonder improvements.
-Contains the basics required to create and run a modern WO application.
+A slimmed down version of Project Wonder, containing only the required basics to create and run a modern WO application.

 ## Installation